cssu/firstyearguide/FYG.md

 Depending on your course, certain libraries/packages may need to be installed; for further details, please refer to your course syllabus when it is published around the start of classes.

 ### GitHub and Version Control
 [Github](https://github.com/) is a platform commonly used for programming projects, both independent and collaborative.
 GitHub functions as a platform to upload and host project files for you and your team while being able to remotely and simultaneously update, download, and work on code.
-While not necessary, I *highly*

 Similar to JetBrains, signing up for GitHub with your U of T email provides access to the GitHub Student Developer Pack.